By Claire Bacon, ACN, CNC

 Or pack in your suitcase:

 - Protein shake packets are easy to carry along and mix in a shaker bottle with water or nut milk.
+Metabolic Biome Plus is a great option for a week’s vacation.
+It contains protein packets with individual baggies of blood sugar support vitamins!

 - Greens powder packets add a lot of nutrition and don’t take up hardly any space.
+You could pack a Ziploc baggie of Nitrogreens so you don’t miss out.

 - Meat Jerky that you dehydrate yourself with your own seasoning and spice is perfect.
 Or you can try Chomps, Nick’s Sticks, or Tanka bars.

 - Raw Nuts and Seeds are a good snack for on the go.
-And of course nut butter pouches are the bomb!
+And of course Justin’s nut butter pouches are the bomb!

 - Protein bars like Standard Process Cocoa Crisp, Cocoa Cherry, or Berry flavors are based in almond butter; Bulletproof bars made from collagen are probably the best for a hypoallergenic diet.